code42/ffs-tools/README.md

   -h, --help            show this help message and exit --username USERNAME   Local user for with Security Event Viewer rights --password PASSWORD   Local user password
-  --sts_url STS_URL     STS URL for retrieving authentication token, defaults
-                        to sts-east
-  --base_url BASE_URL   API URL for search, defaults to forensicsearch-east --search_type {md5,sha256,filename,filepath,fileowner,hostname,actor,sharedwith,event_id,raw}
+  --sts_url STS_URL     STS URL for retrieving authentication token, defaults to sts-east --base_url BASE_URL   API URL for search, defaults to forensicsearch-east --search_type {md5,sha256,filename,filepath,fileowner,hostname,actor,sharedwith,event_id,exposure,device_vendor,device_name,device_sn,process_owner,process_name,sync_destination,raw}
                         Type of attribute to search for.
-A raw search will take a JSON string as a value and use that as the query payload for complex queries --source {google,onedrive,endpoint,all}
+                        A 'raw' search will take a JSON string as a value and use that as the query payload for complex queries.
+                        For 'exposure' searches, allowable values are 'removable_media', 'application_read', or 'cloud_storage'.
+  --source {google,onedrive,endpoint,all}
                         Source of file events, defaults to All --values [value1 [value2 ...]]
-                        One or more values of attribute search_type to search for
+                        One or more values of attribute search_type to search for --max_results MAX_RESULTS
-  --max_results MAX_RESULTS
-                        Max results to return, must be 10000 or less, default is 100
+                        Max results to return, must be 10000 or less, default is 100 --events_before EVENTS_BEFORE
-  --events_before EVENTS_BEFORE
-                        Retrieve events on or before specific date in YYYY-MM- DD format
+                        Retrieve events on or before specific date in YYYY-MM-DD format --events_after EVENTS_AFTER
-  --events_after EVENTS_AFTER
-                        Retrieve events on or after specific date in YYYY-MM- DD format
-  --count               Return count of results only --in_file IN_FILE     Input file containing values (one per line) or raw
-                        JSON query payload
-  --out_file OUT_FILE   Output file for results
+                        Retrieve events on or after specific date in YYYY-MM-DD format --count               Return count of results only --in_file IN_FILE     Input file containing values (one per line) or raw JSON query payload --out_file OUT_FILE   Output file for results --out_filter {md5,sha256}
-  --out_filter {md5,sha256}
                         Selected attribute to export instead of all attributes for each event
 ```

 ### CLI Examples